BNNorman/M5STACK_UnitLoRaWAN_Lib/README.md

 The M5STACK module generates a number of error messages like CME ERROR, ERR+SEND, ERR+SENT.
 The API handles these by raising python exceptions.

-CME ERROR:1 appears to mean that a syntx error was encountered with the AT command sent.
+CME ERROR:1 appears to mean that a syntax error was encountered with the AT command sent.
 I have never seen any other number with this.

 In addition, there are code parameter assertions and other exceptions raised by the code to prevent sending silly numbers to the device.